 - To provide injured workers with medical treatment and financial support

-- To avoid lawsuits, which can be both slow and costly
+- To avoid lawsuits, which can be both slow and costly for employers and employees

 to find a John Foy office near you

-Workers comp covers ALL of the costs of your injury, but the exact amount you may receive will depend on your individual situation.
+Workers’ compensation should cover ALL of the costs of your injury, but the exact amount you may receive will depend on your individual situation.
 Your benefits might include:

 - Medical expenses